 Miller was reportedly in negotiations to write the screenplay adaptation of the novel ‘The Story of Edgar Sawtelle’ by David Wroblewski.
 The film was set to be produced by Oprah Winfrey and Tom Hanks.

-Miller denied in an interview to InStyle magazine that he was gay.
+Miller denied in an interview with InStyle magazine because he seems like gay.
 Later, he talked about his being gay in August 2013.
 The same year, Miller declined to attend the Saint Petersburg International Film Festival because he felt “deeply troubled” by the Russian government’s treatment of its gay citizens.

 Miller stated that he “cannot in good conscience participate in a celebratory occasion hosted by a country where people like myself are systematically denied their basic right to live and love openly.”

 At the 2013 Human Rights Campaign Dinner in Seattle, Washington, Miller stated that he had attempted suicide multiple times as a teenager due to his gender reality and before coming out as gay.
-He told, “When someone asked me if that was a cry for help, I said no because I told no one.
-You only cry for help if you believe there’s help to cry for.”
+He said, “When someone asked him if that was a cry for help, I said no because I told no one.
+You only cry for help if you believe there’s a help to cry for.”

 In 2015, Wentworth Miller received ‘Saturn Award’ for Best Guest Performance in a Television Series in ‘The Flash.’